mozilla/fxa/packages/fxa-auth-server/docs/api.md

 This call is used to determine the current state (verified or unverified) of the recovery email address.
 During account creation, until the address is verified, the agent can poll this method to discover when it should proceed with `/v1/certificate/sign` and `/v1/account/keys`.

-Rather than repeatedly polling, agents should use Server-Sent Events to effectively subscribe to hear about changes in this state.
-To use this, the GET request should include an `Accept: text/event-stream` header, which will trigger the server to provide an ongoing event stream instead of just a one-time response.

 ### Request